Authors & Events

 Desmond Morris was born in 1928.
 He became the curator of mammals at London Zoo in 1959, a post he held for eight years.
-In 1967 he published The Naked Ape which was to sell over ten million copies worldwide….
-More about Desmond Morris
+In 1967 he published The Naked Ape which sold over ten million copies worldwide.
+An accomplished artist, television… More about Desmond Morris